esphome/esphome-docs/components/canbus.rst

 Automations:

 - **on_frame** (*Optional*, :ref:`Automation <automation>`): An automation to perform when ability CAN Frame is received.
-See below.
+See :ref:`canbus-on-frame`.

 .. _canbus-on-frame: